sergeyen7/sergeyen7.github.io/index.md

 * What if we let profits grow even more?
 With many small losses and few big profits - we have a big profit.

-Here's a table showing the required winning rate for different Risk:Reward ratios to be profitable in trading:
+Here's a table showing the required winning rate for different Risk:Reward ratios to be zero profitable in trading:

 | Risk:Reward | Winning Rate |
 |:------------|:-------------|